Suspect In Fatal Largo Motorcycle Crash Charged With DUI Manslaughter

 LARGO, Fla.
-(CW44 News At 10) – Late Saturday night at approximately 10:40pm, the Largo Police Department responded to the area of S. Missouri Ave and Bayview Dr. in Largo, Florida for a vehicle versus motorcycle fatality crash.
+(CW44 News At 10) – Saturday night at approximately 10:40 p.m., the Largo Police Department responded to the intersection of South Missouri Avenue and Bayview Drive in Largo, Florida for a vehicle versus motorcycle fatality crash.

 A 2019 Can-Am motorcycle and 2016 Jeep Cherokee were traveling northbound on S. Missouri Ave.
 Witnesses advised the Jeep was traveling at a high rate of speed and changed lanes striking the Can-Am.
 The rider of the Can-Am was thrown from the vehicle and died at scene as a result of his injuries.
 The driver of the Jeep fled the area.